misiektoja/instagram_monitor/docs/usage.md

 - **Maximum of N accounts in batches of Y with a Z-second delay**: set all three values

 This feature requires [Logged-In Mode](configuration.md#logged-in-mode-with-session-login).

+A maximum intentionally produces a partial list.
+Partial lists are not compared with or saved over the last complete baseline.
+Reported count changes remain available without claiming which usernames changed.

 <a id="routing-traffic-through-a-proxy"></a>
 ## Routing Traffic Through a Proxy